Morphological computation and decentralized learning in a swarm of sterically interacting robots

-\section{Fronters vs. Aligners response to an external force}
+\subsection{Fronters vs. Aligners response to an external force}

-We measure the response of the two Morphobots designs to an external body force by placing the robots on a plane tilted by a small angle, $\varphi$.
-The two designs have a strikingly different response: aligners go downhill, while fronters climb against gravity (Fig.~\ref{fig:slope}A,B and Supporting Movie 1).
-The effect is consistent, regardless of the initial orientation of the robot being along the positive $y$ direction (downhill to its right), or negative $y$ direction (downhill to its left), excluding the effect of an internal left/right bias.
+We systematically measure the response of the two Morphobots designs to an external body force by placing the robots on a plane tilted by a small angle, $\varphi$.
+The two designs have a polar different response: aligners go downhill, while fronters climb against gravity (Fig.~\ref{fig:slope}A,B and Supporting Movies 1-6).
+The effect is consistent, regardless of the initial orientation of the robot being along the positive $y$ direction (downhill to its right), or negative $y$ direction (downhill to its left), excluding the effect of an internal left/right bias (see Movies 3-6).
 We systematically increase the slope (see Fig.~\ref{fig:slope}C), and find that with increasing $\varphi$, the trajectories turn increasingly curved, until the robot orients downhill (aligner) or uphill (fronter).

 To quantify the different responses of the robots to an external body force, we modify a model introduced in the context of active matter to describe self-aligning particles~\cite{Dauchot2019}.
 A Morphobot has two translational $\vec{r} = (x,y)$ and one orientational $\hat{n}= (cos(\theta),sin(\theta))$ degree of freedom.
 In the overdamped limit, the deterministic dynamics of the velocity $\vec{v}$ and orientation $\hat{n}$ of a Morphobot with a nominal speed $v_0$ subjected to a body force $\vec{f}$ (see Fig. \ref{fig:slope}D) obey the following equations :